 The last lines of the book Dahl returns to his childhood home and runs into the arms of his waiting mother, a force of home he carried the entire time away.

-Compliment this complex collection of stories with the machinations of Jorge Luis Borges, Charlie Mackesy, A. A. Milne and this wonderful ensemble of Japanese folklore, all odes to the creative, inspired human spirit.
+Complement this complex collection of stories with the machinations of Jorge Luis Borges, Charlie Mackesy, A. A. Milne and this wonderful ensemble of Japanese folklore, all odes to the creative, inspired human spirit.